wangdepin/wangdepin/README.md

 - 👋 Hi, I’m @wangdepin
-- 👀 I’m interested in AI in drug discovery
+- 👀 I’m interested in AI in drug discovery and alternative splicing
 - 🌱 I’m currently learning machine learning with genomics

 <!---